 The warranty alone would probably earn the AD2 a spot on this list.
 But this bike is well designed and comes with a fully functional fan is more than capable of giving you a great workout.

-If you’re looking for a good air bike but are on a tight budget, the AD2 is a smart bet.
+If you’re looking for a good air bike but are on a tight budget, the AD2 is a smart bet (although it’s getting harder to find).
 See full review.

 That about does it.
 Now you know what an air resistance exercise bike is and what to look for when comparing different bikes.
 I just realized I didn’t mention anything about fan size.